PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### R esults
-Middle Man gets "strong friendship with the People’s Republic of China" by sending them propaganda from "Lithuania".
+Middle Man gets "strong friendship with the People’s Republic of China" by sending them propaganda as it was from the "Republic of Lithuania".
 ```

 ```